OlgvP/Python/Regex.md

         break
 ```

-9. Valid Password
+**9. Valid Password**

-Write an additional script that verifies the password (obviously if the email is valid)
+**Write an additional script that verifies the password (obviously if the email is valid)
-where the only specificity of the password is that it has to contain at least 6 characters.
+where the only specificity of the password is that it has to contain at least 6 characters.**

 ```
 def valid_password():